Bruce Burnside

 Sir Bruce Lockhart Burnside (26 July 1833 – 11 August 1909) was a Bahamian lawyer and politician.

 He served as a Member of Parliament, Solicitor-General and Attorney-General of the Bahama Islands, later becoming the 25th Queen's Advocate of Ceylon and the 16th Chief Justice of Ceylon.

 Early life and education

 Burnside was born in Nassau, the second son of Hon.
 John James Burnside, one time Surveyor-General of the Bahamas and his wife, Mary.

 Burnside was called to the Bar at Lincoln's Inn in 1856.
 He was called to the bar on 30 April 1856.

 Legal and political career

 Bahamas

 Burnside returned to Nassau and established himself in legal practice.
 He became a member of the House of Assembly of the Bahamas in 1859.

 During the American Civil War, he served as a legal adviser to the Confederate States.

 In 1864, Burnside was appointed Solicitor-General of the Bahamas on 26 May.
 He served as the Speaker of the House of Assembly from November 1866 to February 1867.
+He also served at various times as Acting Attorney-General.
 He was appointed to the Executive Council in 1866, and subsequently to the Legislative Council in 1872 and appointed Attorney-General in 1875 on 3 September.